-Thanks to her recent round of promo opportunities for Once Upon a Time… in Hollywood we've been particularly spoilt for Margot-based goodness.
-Keeping with the spirit of the retro movie, it's no surprise we're seeing vintage-inspired makeup and hair to match—and it's enough to drag even the most ardent no-makeup-makeup person away from their basics.
+After a busy past couple of years promoting various film projects, we've been particularly spoilt for Margot-based goodness, one being Once Upon a Time...
+In Hollywood.
+Keeping with the spirit of this retro movie, it's no surprise that it saw her sport vintage-inspired makeup and hair to match—and it's enough to drag even the most ardent no-makeup-makeup person away from their basics.
 But there's more—lots more…

 Keep scrolling for eight of my all-time-favourite Margot Robbie beauty looks and shop my product recommendations for how to get her style at home.

 This versatile cream bronzer can be worn over or under foundation for a sun-kissed glow.
 Use a fluffy brush to apply it for a naturally radiant finish.

 Create Margot's glowy lids with this golden eyeshadow.
 Wear it alone for a subtle sheen, or wet it for a more intense colour payoff.

 This peachy-coral polish has to be one of my favourite summer shades for nails.

 Apply two coats of this orange-pink from Charlotte Tilbury—blotting with a tissue between each one—for a bold lip that won't budge.

 Spray this onto freshly washed strands before blow-drying your hair to amp up the volume.